 - We will then escort you to our treatment suite where you will be greeted by the radiologist; you may bring in your personal belongings.

-- The radiologist will clean the skin and inject a local anaesthetic, similar to the freezing you get at the dentist.
+- The radiologist will clean the skin and inject a local anesthetic, similar to the freezing you get at the dentist.

 - Ultrasound guidance will be used to perform the treatment and inject the solution using a thin, sterile needle.